40 UAE Facts for 40 Years

 14) Dubai is the busiest foreign US Navy port of call and Abu Dhabi is home to the Joint Air Warfare Center, where UAE and US pilots regularly train together.

 15) The UAE is only one of three countries – and the only Arab nation – to participate with the US in five coalition actions over the last 20 years: Somalia, Bosnia, First Gulf War, Afghanistan and Libya.

 16) The UAE trains women as muftis – Sunni Muslim scholars who interpret Islamic law.

-17) The UAE resident population consists of 200 nationalities and while Arabic is the official language, other commonly spoken languages include English, Farsi, Hindi, Urdu.
+17) The UAE resident population consists of more than 200 nationalities and while Arabic is the official language, other commonly spoken languages include English, Farsi, Hindi, Urdu.

 18) The UAE is a member of the United Nations, the World Trade Organization, the Arab League and the Gulf Cooperation Council.

 19) A number of international universities have programs in the UAE, including: the Sorbonne, New York University, John’s Hopkins Bloomberg School of Public Health and the Massachusetts Institute of Technology (MIT).

 20) To become a major center for world-class healthcare, the UAE has partnered with leading global institutions, including: the Cleveland Clinic, John’s Hopkins Medical School and Susan G. Komen Breast Cancer Foundation.